VisionEval/VisionEval-Docs/docs/06-verspm.md

 * **HvyTrkUrbanGGE**: Average daily amount of hydrocarbon fuels consumed by heavy trucks on urbanized area roadways in the Marea in gas gallon equivalents
 * **ComSvcUrbanKWH**: Average daily amount of electricity consumed by commercial service vehicles associated with urban household activity in kilowatt-hours
 * **ComSvcRuralKWH**: Average daily amount of electricity consumed by commercial service vehicles associated with rural household activity in kilowatt-hours
-* **ComSvcUrbanCO2e**: Average daily amount of carbon-dioxide equivalents produced by commercial service vehicles associated with urban household activity in grams
-* **ComSvcRuralCO2e**: Average daily amount of carbon-dioxide equivalents produced by commercial service vehicles associated with rural household activity in grams
-* **HvyTrkUrbanCO2e**: Average daily amount of carbon-dioxide equivalents produced by heavy trucks on urbanized area roadways in the Marea in grams
-* **ComSvcAveUrbanAutoCO2eRate**: Average amount of carbon-dioxide equivalents produced by commercial service automobiles per mile of travel on urbanized area roadways in grams per mile
-* **ComSvcAveUrbanLtTrkCO2eRate**: Average amount of carbon-dioxide equivalents produced by commercial service light trucks per mile of travel on urbanized area roadways in grams per mile
-* **HvyTrkAveUrbanCO2eRate**: Average amount of carbon-dioxide equivalents produced by heavy trucks per mile of travel on urbanized area roadways in grams per mile
 * **HvyTrkRuralGGE**: Average daily amount of hydrocarbon fuels consumed by heavy trucks on rural roadways in the Region in gas gallon equivalents
 * **HvyTrkUrbanGGE**: Average daily amount of hydrocarbon fuels consumed by heavy trucks on urbanized area roadways in the Region in gas gallon equivalents
 * **HvyTrkRuralKWH**: Average daily amount of electricity consumed by heavy trucks on rural roadways in the Region in kilowatt-hours
 * **HvyTrkUrbanKWH**: Average daily amount of electricity consumed by heavy trucks on urbanized area roadways in the Region in kilowatt-hours
-* **HvyTrkRuralCO2e**: Average daily amount of carbon-dioxide equivalents produced by heavy trucks on rural roadways in the Region in grams
-* **HvyTrkUrbanCO2e**: Average daily amount of carbon-dioxide equivalents produced by heavy trucks on urbanized area roadways in the Region in grams
 * **BusGGE**: Average daily amount of hydrocarbon fuels consumed by bus transit vehicles in urbanized area in gas gallon equivalents
 * **RailGGE**: Average daily amount of hydrocarbon fuels consumed by rail transit vehicles in urbanized area in gas gallon equivalents
 * **VanGGE**: Average daily amount of hydrocarbon fuels consumed by van transit vehicles in urbanized area in gas gallon equivalents
 * **BusKWH**: Average daily amount of electricity consumed by bus transit vehicles in urbanized area in kilowatt-hours
 * **RailKWH**: Average daily amount of electricity consumed by rail transit vehicles in urbanized area in kilowatt-hours
 * **VanKWH**:Average daily amount of electricity consumed by van transit vehicles in urbanized area in kilowatt-hours
-* **BusCO2e**: Average daily amount of carbon-dioxide equivalents produced by bus transit vehicles in urbanized area in grams
-* **RailCO2e**: Average daily amount of carbon-dioxide equivalents produced by rail transit vehicles in urbanized area in grams
-* **VanCO2e**: Average daily amount of carbon-dioxide equivalents produced by van transit vehicles in urbanized area in grams
-* **BusCO2eRate**: Average amount of carbon-dioxide equivalents produced by bus transit vehicles per mile of travel in urbanized area in grams per mile
-* **RailCO2eRate**: Average amount of carbon-dioxide equivalents produced by rail transit vehicles per mile of travel in urbanized area in grams per mile
-* **VanCO2eRate**: Average amount of carbon-dioxide equivalents produced by van transit vehicles per mile of travel in urbanized area in grams per mile
 * **AveVehCostPM**: Average out-of-pocket cost in dollars per mile of vehicle travel
 * **AveSocEnvCostPM**: Average cost in dollars of the social and environmental impacts per mile of vehicle travel
 * **AveRoadUseTaxPM**: Average road use taxes in dollars collected per mile of vehicle travel